v-viksur/architecture-center/docs/microservices/interservice-communication.md

 - **Workflows**.
 Queues can be used to manage a workflow, by check-pointing the message after each step in the workflow.

-However, there are also some challenges to using asychronous messaging effectively.
+However, there are also some challenges to using asynchronous messaging effectively.

 - **Coupling with the messaging infrastructure**.
 Using a particular messaging infrastructure may cause tight coupling with that infrastructure.
 It will be difficult to switch to another messaging infrastructure later.